blurrycontour/zuul-gerrit/doc/source/job-content.rst

          The metadata of the artifact (as supplied to :ref:`return_artifacts`).

+   .. var:: autohold_if_failure

+      True if this job will trigger a autohold of its nodes on failure.

    .. var:: build

       The UUID of the build.
 A build is a single execution of a job.